 Storelectric’s technology integrates renewable energy generation, compressed air storage, electrolysis and hydrogen storage in an unmatched combination of cost-effectiveness and infrastructure-scale technologies.

 Salt cavern storage is the only technology currently available that can store hydrogen safely and cheaply in massive bulk.

 THE PRESSURE TO STORE HYDROGEN SAFELY – AT SCALE

 An average lorry-sized tank, carrying hydrogen at 20bar pressure, can carry only 75kg of hydrogen.

-Our solution uses Underground caverns, built new or repurposed after being used to storing oil and gas.
-These caverns come in a range of sizes, but typically store 10,000 – 200,000 tanker-loads.
+Our solution uses underground caverns, built new or repurposed after being used to store oil and gas.
+These caverns come in a range of sizes, but typically store 10,000–200,000 tanker-loads.